Raphael Dwamena

-Raphael Dwamena (born 12 September 1995) is a Ghanaian professional footballer who plays as a striker for Albanian club Egnatia Rrogozhinë.
+Raphael Dwamena (12 September 1995 – 11 November 2023) was a Ghanaian professional footballer who played as a forward.

-Playing career
+Club career

 Early years

 Born in Nkawkaw, Dwamena played and trained with the Red Bull Ghana developmental program.
-At the International Tournament in Croix, France, in 2013, Dwamena helped the RB Ghana U17 team to a silver medal performance, and was named the tournament's Best Player.
-Before returning to Ghana, Dwamena and his teammate, David Atanga, first traveled to Austria for a one-week trial with FC Red Bull Salzburg.
+He helped the RB Ghana U17 team to a silver medal at the 2013 International Tournament in Croix, France, and was named the player of the tournament.
+Before returning to Ghana, Dwamena and his teammate, David Atanga, first travelled to Austria for a one-week trial with Red Bull Salzburg.

 Dwamena joined the Salzburg youth team in January 2014, and immediately made an impact on the U18 squad.
 In one tournament in June, he racked up seven goals in four games.
 Although Salzburg finished in third, he won the Golden Shoe.

 FC Liefering

 In July 2014, Dwamena was promoted to FC Liefering, the Salzburg farm team playing in the Austrian Football First League.
-He made his professional debut on 18 July, where in the 82nd minute of a 3–0 win over Hartberg, Dwamena was substituted in for Nikola Dovedan.
+He made his professional debut on 18 July, where in the 82nd minute of a 3–0 win over Hartberg he was substituted in for Nikola Dovedan.
 He was one of six Liefering players making their professional debuts that day.
 He played in one more game that season.

 During the 2015–16 season, Dwamena made his first start for Liefering on 21 August against Wiener Neustadt.
 He played the 90 minutes in place of Smail Prevljak.
-On 18 September, in his fifth straight start, Dwamena scored his first professional goal.
+On 18 September, in his fifth straight start, he scored his first professional goal.
 He scored in a 4–1 win over Austria Klagenfurt.